If you have been online at any point in the past 18 months, you might have noticed that video is the cool kid in school when it comes to marketing.

 And with, comes what is a seemingly untapped well of leads and conversions for businesses.
 But what also comes with the popularity of video marketing, is a cacophony of content, all of which is waiting to be watched, but fighting for eyeballs.

-The answer to that question depends on who you ask, but here at Jelly Marketing we believe one of the best guiding principles to follow when planning your video marketing is authenticity.
+The answer to that question depends on who you ask, but here at Jelly Marketing we believe that one of the best guiding principles to follow when planning an effective video marketing is authenticity.

 Being authentic boils down to staying true to yourself.